emailaddresses/PHYS4150-2018/misc/markdown/contribution_license.md

 you could

-* create a issue. (at issues page, click new issue)
+* create an issue. (at issues page, click new issue)
 * make a pull requests. (no idea how to use)
 * contact me. (zhangchk [aaaatttt] hku.hk)